United Kingdom Sequence Guide: CISI IOC

 3. Use the technical unit only after the foundation and regulatory sequence is clear.

-4. Treat IOC as a route decision first, not as one isolated exact exam page.
+4. Treat IOC as a sequence decision first, not as one isolated matching exam page.

 Official sources